-The Faculty offers courses leading to the degree of Bachelor of Science in Nutrition and Food Science with majors in Nutrition and Food, Nutrition, and

-Food Science and Technology.
+The Faculty offers courses leading to the degree of Bachelor of Science in Nutrition and Food Science with majors in Nutrition and Food, Nutrition, and Food Science and Technology.
 A minimum of ★120 is required to complete the program for the degree of BSc in Nutrition and Food Science.

 Students interested in either the Nutrition and Food major or the Nutrition major begin their program in the Nutrition and Food major.
-Those interested in applying for the Nutrition major can do so after one year of study; see §15.1.8 for information on admission requirements.
+Students interested in transferring to the Nutrition major should contact the Faculty's Student Services Office about the minimum requirements for eligibility; see \$15.1.8 for information on admission requirements.